Willie169/Android-Non-Root/README.md

 #### Install Termux-x11 App

-Termux-x11 (`com.termux.x11`) app for Android can be installed from the .apk asset corresponding to your architecture in its GitHub: <https://github.com/termux/termux-x11> release.
+Termux-x11 (`com.termux.x11`) app for Android can be installed from the .apk asset corresponding to your architecture in [its GitHub](https://github.com/termux/termux-x11) release.

 #### Install Termux-x11 Package